Envy, Asians, and Tariffs: How to Keep America Poorer

 Americans keep hearing these stories, which are promoted by people who have no comprehension of economic theory.
 Mercantilism is the default setting of most people most of the time.
-They want a monopoly for themselves from government, such as licensing, and they adopt the philosophy of voluntary exchange that is in fact involuntary exchange.
+They want a monopoly for themselves, granted by the civil government, such as occupational licensing.
+They adopt as a philosophy of voluntary exchange what is in fact a philosophy of involuntary exchange.
 Adam Smith argued against these arguments in 1776, but we still find that the average guy is a mercantilist in his thinking.

 Asians have a huge problem: they are not reproducing themselves.
 Across Asia, birth rates have fallen rapidly.
 In South Korea, in China, and for over a generation in Japan, birth rates are now below replacement rate.
 In other words, they are below 2.1 children per family.
 Japan will suffer from this, but China will be devastated by this, beginning in about 15 years, and surely within 20 years.
 Japan is rich.
 It got into the Western system of free trade long before China did.
 Japanese oldsters are rich compared to other Asians.
 China is still poor.
 Now, it is facing a demographic catastrophe.